KenKundert/borg-space/README.rst

     ❬config❭@❬host❭~❬user❭

+This is referred to as the full repository specification, or repository spec.
+Both ❬host❭ and ❬user❭ are optional, ❬host❭ is not need when referring to the local host and ❬user❭ is not needed when referring to the current user.
 Thus the *Emborg* configuration named *primary* owned by *root* on the host with the SSH name *neptune* is accessed with::